Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/04/even-worse-than-a-pie-chart.md

 On top of all this, this bizarre example has pie charts being measured not only in degrees-round-a-circle, but they also have different stack heights.
 While we could have taken a rough guess at the purple slice being about half the size of the green slice in a 2D pie chart, we now have to judge the difference in height – it is twice as height or three times as high?
 Is the purple segment half the value of the green segment, or just one sixth?
 Who knows.

-It is so easy for a pie chart to be bad that you really don’t need to convert it into a pie-chart-based circular column chart.
+It is so easy for a pie chart to be bad that you really don't need to convert it into a pie-chart-based circular column chart.